The town of Tiverton sits in Newport County, Rhode Island.

 See the Butterflies at The Butterfly Zoo

-Besides birds and other wildlife, Tiverton also features the beautiful butterfly.
+Besides birds and other wildlife, Tiverton also features a beautiful butterfly.

 The city hosts The Butterfly Zoo, a preserve dedicated to butterflies and their colorful brilliance and role in nature.